mihikjw/sealvm/README.md

 ### Code Guidelines
 - Lint with the provided clang-format configuration, clang-tidy is configured for VSCode
 - public functions should start with uppercase, private and protected with lowercase.
-Should all be camelCase
+Should all be camelCase.

 ## Specifications
 ### Registers `sealvm/registers.hpp`